dimuzzo/quiz-app/README.md

 1.  **Theory Quiz:** True/false questions to verify understanding of fundamental software application development concepts and the Unified Process.
 2.  **Design Patterns Quiz:** Multiple-choice questions focused on GRASP and GoF design patterns (creational, structural, behavioral), with problem-solution scenarios and UML diagram interpretation.

-Both quizzes provide immediate feedback with detailed explanations for each answer and a final screen summarizing the statistics.
+Both quizzes provide immediate feedback with detailed explanations for each answer and a final screen summarizing the session's statistics.

 ---